 This article is part of a brand partnership.

-Over the years, you’ve attended dozens of weddings held in local churches, parks, wineries, and fancy event halls.
+Over the years, you’ve attended dozens of weddings held in local churches, under a wedding marquee in parks, wineries, and even fancy event halls.

 Although these ceremonies have certainly been beautiful and romantic, you and your beloved would like to get married in Sedona, Arizona with the gorgeous red rock formations in the backdrop.